-Around one in five teenagers expose themselves regularly to high-decibel noise (such as rock concerts) and about three quarters of the people who go to nightclubs and discos experience temporary tinnitus or ringing in the ears afterwards.
-(Tinnitus is a known symptom of hearing damage.)
+Around one in five teenagers expose themselves regularly to high-decibel noise (such as rock concerts) and about three quarters of the people who go to nightclubs experience temporary tinnitus or ringing in the ears afterwards.
+Tinnitus is a known symptom of hearing damage.

 Apart from noise, other causes of hearing problems in children include otitis media (infection of the middle ear), genetic disorders and certain diseases (such as meningitis).
 Around 12 in 10,000 children are born with a moderate or greater hearing loss in both ears, and at least another 20 in 10,000 will need aids for long-term hearing loss by the age of 17 years.

 If you have any doubt at all about your baby or child’s hearing, have them tested.
 The earlier hearing loss is identified, the better for the child’s language, learning and overall development.

 Causes of temporary hearing loss in children

 Some of the causes of temporary deafness in children include:

 - build-up of wax in the ear canal

 - a foreign object (such as a bead or the tip of a cotton bud) stuck in the ear canal

 - excess mucus in the Eustachian tube, caused by a cold